James-E-White/tea_subscription_take_home/README.md

 ### Update Subscription
-Lets you update a subscription, specifically if the status is true or false (active or inactive)
+Lets you update a subscription, specifically if the status is true or false (active or inactive).

 `PATCH  /subscriptions`